oracle/node-oracledb/INSTALL.md

 Start Visual Studio and open a Developer Command Prompt within it.

-Use `set PATH` in the shell to confirm the Python, Node.js and Oracle directories are correctly set.
+Use `set PATH` in the shell to confirm the Python and Node.js directories are correctly set.
 If they are not, then set `PATH` manually in the shell, or set it in the System Properties panel and restart the command shell.